Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Introduction

 A representative active matter model is the Vicsek model \cite{vicsek1995novel}, in which self-propelled particles align their directions through local interactions, exhibiting flocking behavior.
 However, the feature of topological defects in the Vicsek model remains unclear.
 In contrast, the two-dimensional classical XY model \cite{stanley1968dependence,tobochnik1979monte}, which serves as a theoretical foundation for the Vicsek model, has long established the significance of topological defects, that is, vortex defects in the low-temperature phase, most notably through the Kosterlitz-Thouless transition \cite{kosterlitz1973,kosterlitz1974critical,berezinskii1971destruction,berezinskii1972destruction}.
 The properties of the topological defects in the two-dimensional classical XY model, such as the mechanism of creating a pair of topological defects and the sustenance of the quasi-long-range order in spins, are well elucidated theoretically. \cite{Nelson2002}

-This article proposes a novel ``active XY model'' that integrates the key features of the two-dimensional classical XY and Vicsek models to investigate the relation between the topological defects and particle clustering dynamics.
+This article proposes a novel ``self-propelled lattice-gas active XY (SPLG-AXY) model'' that integrates the key features of the two-dimensional classical XY and Vicsek models to investigate the relation between the topological defects and particle clustering dynamics.
 The present model combines the particle interactions inherited from the classical XY model with the self-propulsion-driven particle motion from the nonequilibrium nature of the Vicsek model.
 This framework is designed to advance our understanding of the role of topological defects in active matter. \cite{shankar2022} In particular, we provide a detailed analysis of how the prominent topological defects found in the classical XY model at low temperatures are modified by introducing self-propulsion and how these modifications are related to motility-induced phase separation (MIPS), which is observed in the active matter systems frequently \cite{Cates2015}, and particle aggregation phenomena.
-The present model evokes a lattice active matter system with Ising-type internal degrees of freedom \cite{kourbane-houssene2018, AadachiNakano2024, NakanoAdachi2024}; However, it differs because the internal degrees of freedom are continuous spin variables.
-The present model also resembles the continuous model of the Viscek model \cite{toner1995long, tonerFlocksHerdsSchools1998, Toner2012, Toner2024}, that is, the Toner-Tu model.
-The present model, however, is defined on the square lattice, and unoccupied lattice sites are allowed.
-This situation makes a difference to the Toner-Tu model.
-It should be noted that there is another ``active XY model'' proposed by Haldar \textit{et al.} \cite{haldarMobilityinducedOrderActive2023,haldarActiveXYModel2023} However, the model concepts are entirely different.
-In their model, spin variables are fixed on the lattice site, and walkers have no spin variables and no self-propulsion force.